Robotics-Club-IIT-BHU/Robotics-Club-x-NTU-MAERC-collab/Day_2/Kinematics/README.md

 ## Task:

 * Try the implementaion of a 2-DOF Robotic Arm on your own, using Pybullet.
-I have attached a helper code and the urdf, but only seek it just in case you are completely stuck.
+I have attached a helper code and the URDF, but only seek it just in case you are completely stuck.

 ## Optional Task: